ganeshrvel/openmtp/README.md

 ```

 ### Contribute
+- Fork the repo and create your branch from master.
 - Make the necessary changes to the code.
+- If you've changed APIs, update the documentation.
-Make sure that the code is formatted using prettier.
+- Ensure that the code is formatted using prettier.
-- Create a new pull request.
+- Issue a pull request!

-- We shall attend to it.
+When you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/ganeshrvel/openmtp/blob/master/LICENSE "MIT License") that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ### Buy me a coffee
 Help me keep the app FREE and open for all.